May 10, 2015 • Category: Dessert

 This is a retro dessert featured on the menus of continental fine-dining restaurants around the globe; kind of like tiramisu is now.
 It was supposedly named after the Romanoff line of czars in Russia, but frankly I did not dig into history books to give you the exact scoop.
 I just loved it as a kid because it had my two favorite things: Berries and cream.
 The classic version included liqueur like Grand Marnier or Curaçao when macerating the strawberries.
 I prefer it without because I think adding liqueur is too overpowering.
 Some recipes even add vodka.
 In any case, it is a good choice for a holiday menu and little time to prepare something elaborate.
 I wish you all a Happy Mother’s Day 2015!

-Strawberries RomanoffJoumana Accad Mediterranean, Middle Eastern May 10, 2015 Dessert, Mother's Day, holiday, cream, strawberry,
+Strawberries RomanoffJoumana Accad Mediterranean, Middle Eastern May 10, 2015 Dessert, strawberry, Mother's Day, holiday, tagged, cream,

 Prep Time: 20 minutes

 1 pound strawberries hulled and sliced

 1/3 cup white granulated sugar or powdered sugar